How to Minimise Effect from Xrays

 Occassional x-rays are unlikely to cause long-term effects, especially when protection is used.
 The real risk lies in repeated or prolonged exposure over months or years.

-My radiation support protocol
+my radiation support protocol

 1. MAGNESIUM: for adults I like Be Pure Wellness Magnesium Restore (nourished15 for 15% off) and for kids Foraged for You oceans magnesium (great for adults too!).
 I also like the Children's Blend for bioavailable food-based vits + minerals.